Tay Forest

 Major Trails And Attractions

 The Falls of Dochart at Killin provide a dramatic entrance to the park, with the river cascading over rocks in the center of the village.
 Glen Lyon road offers a scenic drive through one of Scotland's most beautiful and least visited valleys, with walks branching into side glens.
-The ascent of Ben Lawyers from the park's boundary provides access to one of Scotland's finest mountain walks with exceptional alpine flora.
+The ascent of Ben Lawers from the park's boundary provides access to one of Scotland's finest mountain walks with exceptional alpine flora.
 Forest walks at various locations offer accessible routes through both plantation and native woodland, with facilities for mountain biking in designated areas.

 Visitor Facilities And Travel